-For the past 40 years Soroptimist has presented awards to women whose achievements in their respective fields of work and interest, and dedication to community service set them apart.
+For the past 41 years Soroptimist has presented awards to women whose achievements in their respective fields of work and interest, and dedication to community service set them apart.
+If you know an outstanding woman, deserving of an award, please fill out the nomination by clicking on the box below.

 2022 Women of Distinction Winners